-REF DES DESCRIPTION/ PART NUMBER
+REF DES F DES DESCRIPTION/ PART NUMBER

 C1,C2 0.1 uF X5R or X7R Capacitor Leaded

 D1,D2 1N4001,1N5804 or equiv.

-J11 D-SUB, Male, 9 Pin Solder Cup (ex: Cinch 40-9709M or equiv)
+J11 D-SUB, Male, 9 Pin Solder Cup (e.g. Cinch 40-9709M or equiv)

-Appendix A. Design Discussion
+Section 3.0.
+Design Discussion

-A. 10/12 Meter Filter/LNA Modules
+3.1.
+10/12 Meter Filter/LNA Modules

 Used on the top two HF bands, mainly to maintain Noise Figure.
-Simple Grounded-Gate JFET LNA's that are stable, typically, providing good NF consistent with moderate (but not high gain).
-DC Power is routed from the RF output connection via S1-C. These are powered by +13RD, and are not powered during transmit.
+Simple Grounded-Gate JFET LNA's that are normally stable, providing good NF consistent with moderate (but not high gain).
+DC Power is routed from the RF output connection via S1-C. These are powered by +13RD.
+These modules are not powered during transmit.

-B. HF Filter Modules
+3.2.
+HF Filter Modules

 The HF Filters employed on 40-15 meters inclusive, are simple top-coupled symmetrical tank circuits that are easy to tune.
 Ample image rejection is provided especially from 30-15 meters inclusive due to the LO low-side injection to the HF DBM, and the excellent low side rejection from these filters.
-Their insertion loss is low enough not to require any LNA or preamp on the 40~15 meter bands.
+Their insertion loss is low enough not to require any LNA or preamp on the $40\sim15$ meter bands.

-C. HF Crystal Oscillator Modules
+3.3.
+HF Crystal Oscillator Modules

 In a change from the previous receivers I have built, this receiver uses individual HF Crystal Oscillators, not just a switched crystal/ trimming capacitor combination along with a "minimal parts-count" oscillator and buffer.
 Instead, Colpitts oscillators and an output filters are switched by S1-A and the results are greatly improved.
 The previous arrangement only yielded 2-3dBm for 40 and 30 meters, dropping to -13dBm for 10 meters.
 The harmonic rejection was -12dBm, and only slightly better on the higher bands, not adequate.
 These HBR-3 HF Crystal Oscillators yielded +12~+13 dBm consistently, and with -33 to -38dBc Harmonic rejection.
 This helped greatly in removing spurious responses to the strong 31-meter SWBC band when tuning 30 Meters Amateur.
 The old 2x 6.5 MHz LO produced 13 MHz mixed with ~9.4 MHz to produce ~3.6 MHz.
 Either filter out the 9.4 MHz -or- just clean up your LO harmonic.
-Took the latter route- much better!
+Took the latter route- much better and easier!

-D. HF-DBM Converter/Post-Mixer LNA Module
+3.4.
+HF-DBM Converter/Post-Mixer LNA Module